 By definition, herbalism is a traditional or folk practice based on the use of plants.
 By using the word "folk" we are emphasizing the plants and practices that have been used by our grandmothers from every culture for generations upon generations.
 We enjoy using kitchen remedies and simple herbs that grow around us and finding ways to incorporate them in our daily lives.

 We love seeing women get excited about relating to the plants directly and making their own medicines.
 We love learning what the plants have to teach us…they were here before us, after all.
 We are also excited by modern scientific and clinical findings and include them in our program as well, although we tend to stay away from teachings based on herbal constituents alone, or a "popping pills" approach to health.
 Our teachers usually offer a blend of several approaches in their workshops.

 Why a focus on local plants?

-The conference focuses on women’s health, including empowerment and self love (which includes overcoming internalized oppression).
+The conference focuses on women’s health, from a perspective of empowerment and self love (which includes overcoming internalized oppression).
 All women are affected by dynamics of racial oppression.
 However, for women of color, day-to-day experiences of systemic racism, micro-aggressions, and internalized oppression add up to health risk factors.
-Therefore, we consider racial dynamics an important component of women’s health to address, individually and communally.
-By acknowledging the impact racism can have on women’s health, we are actively working to provide resources to counter its negative effects.
+Therefore, we consider dynamics of racism an important component of women’s health to address, individually and communally.
+By acknowledging the impact racism can have on women’s health, we can begin to actively work to provide resources to counter its negative effects.

-Another racial equity outreach strategy is that in our scholarship selection process, we recognize racial income disparity connected to oppressions of the past and present, and therefore prioritize women of color who are in financial need--as well as those who are physically challenged and the elderly.
+The conference values increasing access for women of color to this experience of woman-honoring, eath-based health and wholeness.
+One of the racial equity outreach strategies the conference employs is that in our scholarship selection process, we recognize racial income disparity connected to oppressions of the past and present, and therefore prioritize women of color who are in financial need--as well as those who are physically challenged and the elderly.

 Is the conference appropriate for medical professionals?